twilio/twilio-cli/docs/plugins.md

 ./bin/run my-new-topic:my-new-command --help
 ```

-*NOTE if you pull in [twilio-cli-core](https://github.com/twilio/twilio-cli-core) as a dependency, you will need to add `keytar@^4.11.0` as a development dependency to avoid re-install/upgrade issues.
+* NOTE: If you pull in [twilio-cli-core](https://github.com/twilio/twilio-cli-core) as a dependency, you will need to add `keytar` as a development dependency in order to develop and test locally:

-e.g.
 ```
-"devDependencies": {
-    "keytar": "^4.11.0"
-}
+npm install keytar --save-dev
 ```

 ### TwilioClientCommand